 Stay Calm and Rational

-I’m upset and frustrated, angry and heartbroken like the rest of the world, but before talking to your children, make sure you’re calm and levelheaded.
-It’s okay to show some emotion to your children, but with everything happening in the world right now, it’s important that little ones see their parents as a safe space where they can feel comforted, ask questions, and explore their fright and confusion.
+I get upset and frustrated, angry and heartbroken when horrible things happen, just like the rest of the world, but before talking to your children, make sure you’re calm and levelheaded.
+It’s okay to show some emotion to your children, but it’s important that little ones see their parents as a safe space where they can feel comforted, ask questions, and explore their fright and confusion.

 I don’t know why so many people have so much hatred in their hearts.
-Events like this highlight the very worst of humanity and of course it’s going to make you upset.
+Racism highlights the very worst of humanity and of course, it’s going to make you upset.
 But try to keep a level head when your kids are asking questions—they need you to help them comprehend this very difficult topic.
 Stay calm.

 The NAACP was founded in 1909.
 Among the stated goals were the abolition of all forced segregation, the enforcement of the 14th and 15th Amendments, equal education for blacks and whites, and the complete enfranchisement of all black men.